 - Ability to apply your deposit toward final payment, no need to wait for the airline to refund your deposit, which could be up to 8 weeks after your team’s departure

-- Ability for name changes or cancelled tickets even after full purchase*
+- Ability for name changes or canceled tickets even after full purchase*

 - Airlines allow for limited group space on flights.
 It is highly recommended to secure your flight plans as soon as you are able.
 We’re busy securing dozens of 2017 group contracts for our clients this month already.

 - Secure up to 11 months in advance; full purchase with names

 - Block up to 9 seats, depending on the carrier they may allow more.